-SITE 189: POINSETTIA AVE.
+SITE 18: POINSETTIA AVE.

 Parcel Number(s) 096044001, 096044009, 096044010, and 096050007 Street Suisun Avenue and 164 Poinsettia Avenue Site Size (acres) 2.18 acres total; 096044001: 0.42 acres, 096044009: 0.33 acres, 096044010: 0.34 acres, 096050007: 1.09 acres Community Bay Point Current General Plan Single Family Residential Current Zoning Area Wide Planned Unit Rezoning or Change to Land Use Required?
-Yes Proposed General Plan Land Use Housing Element Sites Residential Medium-High - 17 to 30 Proposed Zoning Housing Site Planned-Unit District M-30 Vacant or Non-Vacant Non-vacant Proposed Density (units per acre) 17 to 30 Realistic Units 50 lower-income units Existing residential units on site 4 Small or Large Site?
+Yes Proposed General Plan Land Use Housing Element Sites Proposed Zoning Housing Site Planned-Unit District Vacant or Non-Vacant Non-vacant Proposed Density (units per acre) 17 to 30 Realistic Units 50 lower-income units Existing residential units on site 4 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

 The existing use on these parcels is car storage.
 They have the same owner.
 This site is within the North Broadway Neighborhood.
 The former Redevelopment Agency invested significant resources in this area to improve the infrastructure (installed curb, gutter, sidewalks, storm drains, road extensions, and roadway paving).
 This investment was made to spur infill development in the neighborhood.
 Since 2002, over 120 units have been constructed in this neighborhood, with several more planned.
 A 15-lot subdivision to the east of this site was recently entitled.
 The existing use on the site is a legal non-conforming use, which will transition to housing.
 The subject site is located in the former Bay Point Redevelopment Project Area, which is eligible for financial assistance from the Housing Successor if affordable housing is developed.
 The number of units projected on this site assumes redevelopment of the whole site.
-There are no existing leases or contracts in place for this site that would perpetuate the existing use or prevent additional residential development, and are catty corner to each other.
+There are no existing leases or contracts in place for this site that would perpetuate the existing use or prevent additional residential development.

-SITE 1920: WILLOW PASS RD.
+SITE 19: WILLOW PASS RD.
 AT BELLA VISTA AVE.

 Parcel Number(s) 095081020 and 095081023

 Street 29 Bella Vista Avenue and 2239 Willow Pass Road

 Site Size (acres) 1.49 acres total; 095081020: 0.77 acres, 095081023: 0.71 acres

 Community Bay Point

 Current General Plan 095081020: Single Family Residential, 095081023: Mixed Use

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Mixed Use - 30 to 75 Housing Element Sites
+Proposed General Plan Land Use Housing Element Sites

-Proposed Zoning Housing Site Planned-Unit District M 125
+Proposed Zoning Housing Site Planned-Unit District

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 30 to 75

 Realistic Units 68 lower-income units

 Existing residential units on site 2

 Small or Large Site?
 No